erewhon/reactive-web-presentation/presentation/presentation.md

 Very similar to Haskell.
 But also borrows some syntax from F#.

-FRP.
-How swapping!
-In the browser!
-Time traveling debugger!
-Reactor!
+Time traveling debugger is called Reactor.

 It's still a relatively young language.
 It's not Javascript, which is a feature in my mind.
 When I started with it, it was kind of painful,